Sumerpur

 Sumerpur is a city in the south part of Pali District of Rajasthan state in India.
 Named after Maharaja Sumer Singh of Jodhpur, it came into existence in 1912 on the northern bank of Jawai river.
 The town is headquarters of the Sumerpur revenue subdivision and Sumerpur Tahsil.
 Sumerpur is an important agricultural mandi (large market) for Pali, Sirohi and Jalore districts.

 History

 During World War 1, the British government requested the Maharaja of Jodhpur to set up a POW camp to hold Ottoman POWs.
 Jodhpur Maharaja agreed and POW Camp was set up in Sumerpur in 1915.
 When Commissioners from International Red Cross visited the Sumerpur POW camp in March 1917, there were 3366 Turkish POWs here, mostly Mesopotamian Arabs, Christians and Armenians.
 It was expanded later and at one point there were 9000 POWs here.
 There are 149 graves of Ottoman POWs still present in Sumerpur.

 Geography

 Sumerpur is located at the western side of the state, Thar Desert, on the north bank of the Jawai River.
-The Jawal River is an intermittent stream that runs during monsoon season, and is tributary to the Luni River.
+The Jawal River is an intermittent stream that runs during monsoon season, and is a tributary to the Luni River.
 The Sumerpur township covers an area of 500 m².